-Effective January 1st, 2014, the California Division of Workers’ Compensation (DWC) adapted The National Correct Coding Initiative Edits, including Medically Unlikely Edits.
+Effective January 1st, 2014, the California Division of Workers’ Compensation (DWC) adapted The National Correct Coding Initiative (NCCI) Edits, including Medically Unlikely Edits.

 CCI edits occur when two procedure codes are incorrectly billed together.
 A Medically Unlikely Edit (MUE) occurs when an erroneous number of units is assigned to a procedure code.
 Both CCI edits and MUEs result in a $0 reimbursement only for the incorrectly billed procedure code.